List of adjectival and demonymic forms for countries and nations

-Adjectives ending in -ish can be used as collective demonyms (e.g. the English, the Cornish).
-So can those ending in -ch / -tch (e.g. the French, the Dutch) provided they are pronounced with a 'ch' sound (e.g. the adjective Czech does not qualify).
+Adjectives ending in -ish can be used as collective demonyms (e.g. "the English", "the Cornish").
+So can those ending in -ch / -tch (e.g. "the French", "the Dutch") provided they are pronounced with a 'ch' sound (e.g. the adjective Czech does not qualify).

-Many place-name adjectives and many demonyms refer also to various other things, sometimes with and sometimes without one or more additional words.
+Many place-name adjectives and many demonyms are also used for various other things, sometimes with and sometimes without one or more additional words.
 (Sometimes, the use of one or more additional words is optional.)
 Notable examples are cuisines, cheeses, cat breeds, dog breeds, and horse breeds.
 (See List of words derived from toponyms.)

 In cases where two or more adjectival forms are given, there is often a subtle difference in usage between the two.
 This is particularly the case with Central Asian countries, where one form tends to relate to the nation and the other tends to relate to the predominant ethnic group (e.g. Uzbek is primarily an ethnicity, Uzbekistani relates to citizens of Uzbekistan).

-In addition, several countries have a large number of sub-names for their citizens in the form of nicknames for people of certain different areas; these are usually related to something typical of the area.
-In Puerto Rico for example, people who come from the town of Bayamón are referred to as "Cowboy(s)" or "Cowgirl(s)"; those from Caguas are referred to as "Criollo(s)" or "Criolla(s)".
-Such sub-names are not listed here.